CFO • Builder • AI Practitioner

 I'm Gustav.
 CFO in fintech, and I use Claude across almost everything I do.

 I work in capital markets and corporate finance in the Baltics.
-My days are split between Excel models, board presentations, creditor calls, and the kind of cross-functional work that never fits neatly into one tool.
+My days are split between Excel models, board presentations, creditor calls and negotiations, and the kind of cross-functional work that never fits neatly into one tool.

 I started using Claude because I needed to move faster.
-It turned out to be useful across more of my workflow than I expected: financial models, investor decks, due diligence reviews, even drafting covenant trackers.
-The Excel piece was where I saw the biggest gap between what's possible and what people actually know how to do.
+Once I understood how my processes were actually built, curiosity took over: I wanted to find better ways to run them.
+It turned out to be useful across more of my workflow than I expected: financial models, investor decks, due diligence reviews, drafting covenant trackers, even building ad-hoc tools to manage day-to-day operations.

-So I wrote it down.
-This guide is a practitioner's notes on Claude in Excel, written for finance professionals who want to skip the hype and see what actually works.
+I like to teach and share what I've learned, so I decided to start writing it down.
+What you'll find here are practitioner's notes on using AI in finance: guides, workflows, and honest takes written for finance professionals who want to skip the hype and see what actually works.

 AI across the full finance workflow.